OutSystems/docs-product/src/integration-with-systems/mobile-plugins/health-fitness/intro_v2.md

 </div>

+#### Notes about AdvancedQuery on iOS

+* When querying the **Sleep** variable, the results correspond to the "IN BED INTERVALS" that are registered in the Health app from the system.
+Using different time units or operations won't alter the results returned.

 ### Create logic to access and use workouts data (iOS only)

 To enrich the data that the developer can already obtain from the **AdvancedQuery**, there's also a **GetWorkoutsData** client action that retrieves data related to workouts.
 To achieve that, it's required to set the values for the input parameters, including: